telerik/winforms-docs/gridview/populating-with-data/binding-to-sub-objects.md

 * Car - object Car

-Follows the implementation of the Person and the Car classes:#_[C#] Defining the Class and Sub Class_
+Follows the implementation of the Person and the Car classes:

+#### Defining the Class and Sub Class

 {{source=..\SamplesCS\GridView\PopulatingWithData\BindingToSubObjects.cs region=classes}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\BindingToSubObjects.vb region=classes}}